 After nearly a decade in the game, Long Shen Dao attract a dedicated audience to their live shows.
 As you’d expect, there are plenty of good vibes at their gigs, but there can be powerful messages too.
 The band has been known to drop a hazy, rapturously received cover of Marley’s classic song with The Wailers ‘Get Up, Stand Up’ into sets.

 With its repeated refrain ‘Get up, stand up, don’t give up the fight!’ the decision to play the song is a brave move here.
 It also highlights the radically different political climates in which Marley operated and the one Long Shen Dao inhabit.
-The late reggae overlord was perhaps the world’s most influential protest singer, while the band carrying his torch in China do so under a cloud of scrutiny and censorship.
+The late reggae overlord was perhaps the world’s most influential protest singer, while the band carrying his torch in China do so under a cloud of scrutiny.

 The band members are, understandably, not keen to spout political rhetoric on record and have never presented themselves as a protest act.
 ‘I never thought I could be like Marley,’ says Guo.
 ‘It’s impossible in China.’
 He says that the album title Freedom is open to interpretation.